NilsCoding/regexdyn/readme.md

 `RegexMatchData` provides a zero-based index for subsequent replacements (e.g. the 3rd replacement has index 2), so you can assemble the replacement text based on its occurrence in the data.

-If you want to leave one replacement match unchanged, just return null (no need to rebuild the replacement string based on the search regex).
+If you want to leave one replacement match unchanged, just return `null` (no need to rebuild the replacement string based on the search regex).

+Make sure that you check the result of `getCount()` in `RegexMatchData` and/or logically check the result of `getData(int)` because it might return `null` if the index does not exist.

+If the regular expression does not contain any groups, the callbacks will be done but no replacement string will be available in `RegexMatchData` (because it's group-based), so this might be rather useless (hint: don't forget to specify groups in your regex).
+Maybe `getStartPosition()` and `getEndPosition()` might help in this case, but I highly suggest using groups in the regular expression.

 ## version history

+### 2.0.0 (Dec 2023)
+The behavior in case of not-matching regex was neither clearly documented nor intuitive to use in version 1.0.0, so this was improved with this version.

+The default behavior in 1.0.0 was returning `null` if the regular expression does not match.
+In 2.0.0 a method parameter `nullIfNoneMatch` was added to the methods to specify if `null` (use parameter value `false`) or the unchanged input string (use parameter value `true`) should be returned.

+Methods without the `nullIfNoneMatch` parameter will assume `false` and therefore will now return the unchanged input string instead of `null` like in the previous version.

 ### 1.0.0 (Feb 2023)
 Rewrite of the initial version, changed the package, improved code and javadoc, converted the project to Maven and uploaded it to GitHub